bjartek/bjartek.github.com/content/post/blogging.md

 I decided to start up blogging again.
 My eyes have long been on [hugo](http://gohugo.io) as a blogging plattform.

 My needs for blogging are:
- - blog showing actual syntax highligheten code
+ - blog showing actual syntax highlight code
  - blog using plantuml diagrams
  - blog using markdown